FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 -	A process in openLCA produces one quantitative reference technosphere flow and can produce multiple other technosphere flows if co-products or avoided products are also produced.
 -	One technosphere flow can be produced by multiple processes.
 So, in an LCI the desired upstream process producing a flow should be selected via the ‘Provider’ field.
     -	For example, a flow named “Electricity, at grid” could be produced by the following processes “Northeastern electricity grid mix”, “Southeastern electricity gird mix”, Northwestern electricity grid mix”, and “Southwestern electricity grid mix”.
 So when creating an LCI with the “Electricity, at grid” flow, the desired upstream gird mix process should be linked to the flow.

-### NAICS Categorization
-Technosphere flows and processes on the FLCAC are classified using the North American Industry Classification System (NAICS) 2 digit/4 digit classification scheme.
-The [FLCAC Commons Core Database](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/Fed_Commons_core_database/datasets) contains the NAICS folder structure and can be imported into an openLCA database to align flows and processes.
-Steps to assign proper categorization to new flows and processes:
-1. Search your product or process on the [Census Bureau NAICS website](https://www.census.gov/naics/) and identify the proper four-digit NAICS code
-2. In openLCA, import the Commons Core Database into the database with your data
-3. Drag and drop your processes and flows that you will be submitting into the correct NAICS folders in your openLCA database

 ### Technosphere Flow Alignment
 In openLCA, technosphere flows and processes are separate objects that can be linked via providers to form a product system.